Learn About Our Mission

 PTSD & Trauma TherapyTreat the Root Causes of Addiction

-Learn about the benefits of equine therapy in addiction recovery, focusing on how horse-assisted activities can enhance emotional healing and personal growth.
+Learn about the benefits of equine-assisted therapy for addiction.
+Horse-assisted activities can improve emotional healing and personal growth.

 EQUINE: Relating to or affecting Horses, mules, and other equine family members.
 They can be compared to the behavior of humans.